The Complete Guide to Notebook Binding Methods

 What is Notebook binding?

-• The wraparound cover can be flexible or rigid, allowing for personalization by attaching various materials like leather or cloth.
+The wraparound cover, which can be flexible or rigid, ensures that the pages remain intact and firmly attached.
+This cover also allows for personalization by using various materials like leather or cloth.

 Features